 Linux

-• Customization: Linux is highly customizable, allowing users to modify almost every aspect of the OS, from the kernel to the desktop environment.
-This makes it ideal for power users and developers who want complete control over their system.
+- Customization: Highly customizable, from the kernel to the desktop environment.
+This makes Linux ideal for power users and developers.

 Security and Privacy